centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

 - centreon-broker
 - centreon-gorgone

-To do this, use the following command with a privileged account (eg. sudo) or with root (not recommended — you should have a dedicated user):
+To do this, use the following command with a privileged account (e.g., sudo) or with root (not recommended — you should have a dedicated user):

 ```shell